The GRO Index is a national schedule of births, marriages and deaths that began on 1st July 1837 when Civil Registration came into force.

 Click Order Certificates Online

-This will bring you to another screen where you should the click Search the GRO historical birth indexes and order certificates/PDFs online
+This will bring you to another screen where you should click Register as an Individual.

 You should then enter your personal details such as email address, password and name and address

-Once you have filled in this information and clicked submit, you will be taken to the following screen
+Once you have verified your account, you will be taken to the following screen where you should click search the GRO Indexes:

 Click button next to births or deaths